 “In the meantime XR987 had just become available for sale so, after visiting the other Gnat, I flew to Florida for a day to see XR987.
 It was in great condition and one of the biggest upsides was the huge amount of spares it came with, literally a container full of spares.
 In July 2019 we had made contact with an engineer, ex-RAF and had worked on Gnats and was still active in aircraft engineering in Australia and we flew him to Florida to give us a pre-purchase inspection.
 That went well, although there were the usual paperwork issues in terms of what had been done to the airplane as in the USA an experimental aircraft needs no records kept of changes that have been made.”

 “Mostly XR987 had been rewired with new electrical cabling and upgraded cockpit instruments to a slightly more modern standard.
-I’m not sure when the last time she flew, I believe it has been a little over 20 years or so.
+I’m not sure when the last time was that she flew, I believe it has been a little over 20 years or so.
 The engine had been overhauled and flown for a few hours then she was put in storage, which is good news on the engine front.
 We eventually packed up the Gnat and after struggles with the Defense Directorate of Trade Controls, essentially the Congressional arm of the military to get an export clearance, we eventually solved that puzzle and then of course Covid arrived.
 We managed to get XR987 to the Port of Tauranga in January of 2021, which was a moment I’ll never forget as I thought we might never get her to NZ.”

 “The Gnat was in Tauranga for about six months and spent some of that time on display with Classic Flyers however ultimately we decided to move her up to our engineers shop south of Ardmore at Aero R. Sadly, in November of 2021 David passed away quite suddenly.
 This put a halt on proceedings until I could decide what the future of the project looked like.
 I eventually pressed ahead after some great discussions with Paul [Levitt], the engineer and owner of Aero R.”